Computer science is the scientific, practical, and theoretical approach to computation using computers.

 If you’re trying to figure out which degree in computer science to get started with, it’s important that you first understand the differences between an associate’s degree and bachelor’s degree in computer science.
 While both degrees are undergraduate degrees that prepare you for entry-level career positions, they each have very different coursework and graduate requirements.
 An associate degree and bachelor’s degree in computer science also vary dramatically in the near and long-term career options and salary possibilities they provide.

 One of the key differences between an associate degree and bachelor’s degree in computer science is the time required to complete each degree program.
-On average, an associate degree in computer science can be completed in just two years, while its takes four years to complete a bachelor’s degree.
-But the additional two years required to complete a bachelor’s degree isn’t for nothing.
+On average, an associate degree in computer science can be completed in just two years, while it’s takes four years to complete a bachelor’s degree.
 A bachelor’s degree in computer science provides students a much more comprehensive and in-depth education.

 Probably one of the most important difference between an associate and bachelor’s degree in computer science, especially for recent graduates, is the type of jobs and salary level they each provide.
 It probably goes without saying that earning bachelor’s degree in computer science qualifies students for better and higher-paying positions than an associate’s degree does.

-An associates degree in computer science typically requires students to complete 64 semester hours, where a bachelor’s degree in computer science usually requires 128 semester hours.
-Both an associate and bachelor’s degree have similar general education requirements but a bachelor’s degree will have substantially more major course requirements and provide a more in-depth study of computer science than an associate degree.
+An associates degree in computer science typically requires students to complete 64 semester hours, while a bachelor’s degree in computer science usually requires 128 semester hours.
+Both degrees have similar general education requirements though a bachelor’s degree will have substantially more major course requirements and provide a more in-depth study of computer science than an associate degree.